 This project aimed to develop an easy-to-read version of the 2011 British Psychological Society, Medical Foundation for HIV & Sexual Health and British HIV Association's 'Standards for psychological support for adults living with HIV'.

-Grant Recipient - Dr Joanne Burrell, BPS Division of Clinical Psychology’s Faculty of HIV and Sexual Health.
+Dr Joanne Burrell, BPS Division of Clinical Psychology’s Faculty of HIV and Sexual Health.

 Access the easy-to-read version of 'Psychological support for adults living with HIV' here.

 2011 Public Engagement Grant Recipients

 A permanent interactive exhibit within an award winning science centre (At-Bristol), to promote the psychology of appearance and stereotypes

 This project aims to develop a novel computer-based exhibit that will be permanently available within the award-winning science centre (At-Bristol) to develop a permanent, interactive exhibit to promote the psychology of appearance.
 The exhibit will invite visitors to participate in an educational game that focuses on the nature and use of appearance-related stereo-types and demonstrates the role of psychology in understanding person perception and interaction.